 To test whether bees from different regions have different numbers of sensilla we included region as a fixed factor with 3 levels in LMMs: SW (Boscastle and Bodmin combined; N = 16 individuals), MID (Belfast, Northern Ireland; N = 19 individuals) and SCO (Migdale, Scotland, far north; N = 15 individuals).

-We ran additional models to test whether sensilla density varies depending on where bees complete their development (which may suggest developmental plasticity).
-To do this we compared bees that developed in Scotland (SCO) with their offspring that developed in the south-east after transplantation.
-LMMs included a fixed effect of development site, with 2 levels: SCO (bees that emerged in Scotland and were either collected there (N = 15 individuals, same individuals that were used in the region models; or were moved to the south-east as adults, N = 4) and SE (bees that emerged as adults after immature development in the south-east, the B1 offspring of the bees that were transplanted from Scotland to the south-east; N = 27).
+We ran additional models using only data from bees in the transplant experiment to test whether sensilla density (type i, ii or iii) varies depending on where bees completed their development (which may suggest developmental plasticity).
+To do this we compared bees that developed in Scotland ( ‘T’ foundresses) with their offspring that developed in the south-east (B1 females) after transplantation.
+LMMs included a fixed effect of development site, with 2 levels: SCO (bees that emerged in Scotland and were either collected there (N = 15 individuals, same individuals that were used in the region models; or ‘T’ females that were moved to the south-east as adults, N = 4) and SE (bees that emerged as adults after immature development in the south-east, the B1 offspring of the bees that were transplanted from Scotland to the south-east; N = 27).
 Note that H. rubicundus females mate before overwintering and so both the mother and father of the B1 bees collected in the south-east originated in Scotland.

-Additional LMMs were used to test whether B1 offspring collected in the SE (using the same individuals used in the development site model for which nest phenotypes were known, N = 14) had higher counts of sensilla if they were workers from social nests of transplanted females compared to those which left and started their own solitary nests.
-Social nests had a queen and one or more workers, while solitary nests had a single B1 foundress that produced offspring in the same year.
+Additional LMMs were used to test whether B1 offspring collected in the SE (using the same individuals used in the development site model for which nest phenotypes were known, N = 14) had higher counts of sensilla if they were workers (hereafter B1w) from social nests of transplanted females compared to those which left and started their own solitary nests (hereafter B1sol).
+Social nests had a queen and one or more workers (B1w), while solitary nests had a single B1sol foundress that produced offspring in the same year.
 For these models we included nest phenotype as a fixed effect with 2 levels (social, N = 6 or solitary, N = 8).
 We did not sample multiple individuals from the same nest, so did not include nest as a random effect.
 We did not recover any queens from social nests and so could not test for an effect of bee phenotype within social nests.
 We also ran a model to test for effects of individual, rather than nest-level, phenotype across social and solitary nests, using the same bees.
-For this analysis bees were characterised as (1) a future reproductive (a B1 individual that had emerged in 2020 and did not provision that year; N = 13); (2) a worker (a B1 individual that provisioned a nest containing a queen; N = 7); (3) a solitary foundress from 2019 (a foundress that emerged in SCO in 2019 and laid eggs/provisioned a nest alone without workers in the south-east); (4) a solitary foundress from 2020 (a foundress that emerged in the B1 generation in 2020 in the SE and provisioned a nest alone; N = 4).
+For this analysis bees were characterised as (1) a future reproductive, B1hib (a B1 individual that had emerged in 2020 and did not provision that year, will hibernate and provision in 2021; N = 13); (2) a worker, B1w (a B1 individual that provisioned a nest containing a queen; N = 7); (3) a solitary foundress from 2019, T (a foundress that emerged in SCO in 2019, was transplanted to the south-east and laid eggs/provisioned a nest alone without workers); (4) a solitary foundress from 2020, B1sol (a foundress that emerged in the B1 generation in 2020 in the SE and provisioned a nest alone; N = 4).

 Finally, we ran a model using the bees collected in the SE to test whether age-related wear and tear reduces density of all 3 sensilla types.
 For these analyses age was binary: bees were scored as fresh (newly emerged and had not provisioned a nest; N = 12) or old (had provisioned a nest for several weeks N = 16).